 Who is André Antoine?

-Born in Limoges in 1858, Antoine was an actor, theatre manager, author, and film director.
+Born in the French town of Limoges in 1858, Antoine was an actor, theatre manager, author, and film director.
 Once a gas utility clerk for the Paris Gas Utility company, he soon realised that his true passion lay in acting when he tried to produce a version of an Emile Zola novel while with an amateur theatre company.

 However, the dramatic arts group Antoine was with at the time refused to put on the theatre production, and so Antoine broke away.
 In 1887, he formed his own group, the Théâtre Libre, a free theatre and the first of its kind in Paris.

 Located along Rue André Antoine, the theatre put on some 111 plays or so in the space of just seven years.
 However, Antoine soon grew to want other things and moved to work with other theatres.
 By 1914, Antoine had left those theatres too (the Gymnase and the Odeon) and quickly turned to an up and coming technology- that of the cinema.